TSHRPRWL/TSHRPRWL/README.md

 ### :computer: I'm a Security Engineer from BHARAT🇮🇳.

-### :books: Currently learning all about IT and Security.
+### :books: Currently learning all about CyberSecurity.

 ### 📫 How to reach me:
 - Email: [tshrprwl@gmail.com](mailto:tshrprwl@gmail.com)